Despite economic, health and social costs, hearing loss is often ignored — why?

 attributable risk of dementia (3.2 per 100 persons), depression (6.9 per 100 persons) and falls (3.6 per 100 persons).

 Spent more time in the hospital — those with untreated hearing loss experienced almost 50 percent more hospital stays and had a 44 percent higher risk for being readmitted to the hospital within 30 days.

-Spent more money on health care — total health care costs for those with untreated hearing loss were on average of 46 percent higher ($22,434 more).
+Spent more money on health care — total health care costs for those with untreated hearing loss were on average 46 percent higher ($22,434 more).

 This study reinforces existing data on the association between untreated hearing loss and health conditions such as depression, dementia, and falls ― where the effect increased over time.
 It’s also the first 10-year study of the health care costs and utilization associated with untreated hearing loss.

 These findings, taken with the results of other studies, can help support efforts to improve the quality of life and remove barriers to treatment for people with hearing loss.
 Early screening and intervention, reducing the stigma of hearing loss and making hearing loss treatments and services affordable and available are all important opportunities to consider.